Big Brother (British TV series) series 6: The House

 The House for Big Brother 2005 was a radical change from the oppressive and angled House from the previous year.
 House designer Patrick Watson described the design as "aspirational and yet not wildly practical."
-Although the House was still quite small, light pale colours and high camera angles gave the viewer the impression that the House is larger than it actually is.
+Although the House was still quite small, light pale colours and high camera angles gave the viewer the impression that the House is larger than it is.
 Watson also revealed that he accomplished this by extensively utilising mirrors for an airier and cooler atmosphere.
-Channel 4 described the House as the boldest one at the time and Watson stated it to be complementary to "iPod neutrality."
+Channel 4 described the House as the boldest one at the time, and Watson stated it to be complementary to "iPod neutrality."

 Pictures of the House were released on 24 May 2005, revealing the outdoor shower and pool.
-There was a row of three outdoor showers that replace the need for a complete bathroom; two other toilets were contained indoors, one in the living room and one in the bedroom.
-The tiled floor lead onto the wooden deck of the pool, this year a circular pool positioned in a corner of the garden.
+There was a row of three outdoor showers that replaced the need for a complete bathroom; two other toilets were contained indoors, one in the living room and one in the bedroom.
+The tiled floor lead onto the wooden deck of the pool, and this year, a circular pool is positioned in a corner of the garden.
 The other side of the showers lead towards the slightly elevated glass-box lounge that originally had multi-levelled green couches but were eventually replaced with low orange ones.

 More pictures were released to the press later in the day.
 These depicted the exterior of the Diary Room: a chaotic web of sliced and angled mirrors giving housemates a distorted reflection of the rest of the House.
-These pictures also showed that the House was composed of one main, column-free, airy room with cream-coloured carpeting on which the dining table rested and an elevated kitchen containing a row of yellow cabinets.
-For the first time, an American-style refrigerator was utilised, giving the housemates more space for food and located next to the store-room.
+These pictures also showed that the House was composed of one central, column-free, airy room with cream-coloured carpeting on which the dining table rested and an elevated kitchen containing a row of yellow cabinets.
+An American-style refrigerator was utilised for the first time, giving the housemates more space for food.
+It was located next to the storeroom.
 However, the glass wall that allowed housemates to view the bedroom from the living area was disguised as a mirror to ensure that viewers would not be able to count how many housemates would be in the House.
 Finally, only a few days before launch night, pictures of a loft in the garden leaked to the press.
 On Day 1, it was shown that it was painted green rather than the pink shown in the pictures.
 It was also revealed that the bedroom would contain a "heat-seeking" thermal camera.